0xsequence/czip/README.md

 ### Has this been audited?

-No.
+No, but it can still be used safely.
+See the next question.

 ### How should I use this in my project?

 The contract is quite big and could have vulnerabilities, so I would not recommend "trusting" it in your setup.
-However, you can use it as long as it acts as a "router" or "entrypoint" to some other contract that validates the data.
+However, you can use it as long as it acts as a "router" or "entrypoint" to some other contract that validates the data, just make sure to have an alternative path for uncompressed data.

 ---